TGAC/RAMPART/doc/source/mass.rst

 Many DeBruijn graph assemblers require you to specify a parameter that defines the kmer size to use in the graph.
 It is not obvious before running the assembly which kmer value will work best and so a common approach to the problem is to try many kmers to "optimise" to the kmer parameter.
-RAMPART allows the user to define the range of kmer values that should be tried.
+RAMPART allows the user to do this in two different ways.

+First, RAMPART supports kmergenie.
+If the user enters the kmergenie element in the mass element then kmer genie is used to determine the best kmer values to use for each distinct mass configuration.
+For example, if the same single dataset is used for each mass job then kmergeneie is run once, and that optimal kmer value is passed on to each mass job.
+If different datasets are used for building contigs in different mass jobs then RAMPART will automatically work out in which combinations of kmer genie need to be run to drive the pipeline.

+The alternative way is to manually specify which kmer to use or to request a kmer spread, i.e. to define the range of kmer values that should be tried.
+This maybe necessary, if for example you would like to do your own analysis of the resultant assemblies, or if kmer genie fails on your dataset.
+If the user specifies both kmergenie and a manual kmer spread, then the manual kmer spread will override the kmergenie recommendation.
 The snippet below shows how to run Abyss using a spread of kmer values::

    <mass>